Natural Remedies to Help You Drift Off to Dreamland

 Cacho, who is board certified in internal and sleep medicine, recommends the following natural remedies to help people fall asleep:

 - Deep-breathing exercises – An anxious mind is the biggest reason many people have difficulty falling asleep.
 Calm your central nervous system with deep-breathing exercises done from the comfort of your own bed.
-Click here for proper breathing techniques from Ornish Reversal Program Stress Management Specialist Sarah Lavallee.
+Click here for proper breathing techniques from the Straub Ornish Lifestyle Medicine Program.

 - Meditation – Similar to deep-breathing, meditation can help you drift off to dreamland by helping to quiet your mind after a long day.
 If you’re not a yogi, don’t worry – Cacho says there are numerous free apps available to guide you through this mindfulness technique.